TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 For the website to be accessible at all times, it will need to be hosted on a machine that doesn't turn off.
 We hope to host the website in a directory set aside for the police, or at least on a machine that they have.

-### Analysis
+### Testing

 To ensure proper operation of the website, a wide variety of test cases may be used for thorough testing.
+The initial test will be conducted using a set of valid and invalid login data.
+Utilizing this pair of login keys, we will be able to check whether or not the website is accurately allowing only authorized users to access it.
+Once we have verified that only authorized users can use the site, we will move onto testing the other features of the website.

+At this point, we can use a dummy database filled with data that we create to verify the correct operation of the website.

 ## BOM
 | Item     | Part Number | Quantity | Price/Unit     | Total Cost |